DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/tokens/refresh.md

 Duende IdentityServer will always ask for consent (if enabled) if the client asks for the *offline_access* scope which goes in-line with the recommendations in the OpenID Connect specification.

 #### Sliding expiration
-Refresh tokens usually have a (much) longer lifetime than an access token.
-You can reduce the exposure though by also adding a sliding lifetime on top of the absolute lifetime.
-This allows for scenarios where a refresh token can be silently used if the user is regularly using the client, but needs a fresh authorize request, if the client has not been used for a certain time.
+Refresh tokens usually have a much longer lifetime than access tokens.
+You can reduce their exposure by adding a sliding lifetime on top of the absolute lifetime.
+This allows for scenarios where a refresh token can be silently used if the user is regularly using the client, but needs a fresh authorize request if the client has not been used for a certain time.
 In other words, they auto-expire much quicker without potentially interfering with the typical usage pattern.

-You can use the *AbsoluteRefreshTokenLifetime* and *SlidingRefreshTokenLifetime* client settings to fine tune the behavior.
+You can use the *AbsoluteRefreshTokenLifetime* and *SlidingRefreshTokenLifetime* client settings to fine tune this behavior.

 #### One-time Refresh Tokens
 Another option is rotating the refresh tokens on every usage.
 This also reduces the exposure, and has a higher chance to make older refresh tokens (e.g. ex-filtrated from some storage mechanism or a network trace/log file) unusable.

-The downside of this approach is, that you might have more scenarios where a legitimate refresh token becomes unusable – e.g. due to network problems while refreshing them.
+The downside of this approach is that you might have more scenarios where a legitimate refresh token becomes unusable – e.g. due to network problems while refreshing them.

 Rotation can be configured via the *RefreshTokenUsage* client settings and is enabled by default.

 #### Replay detection
 On top of one-time only semantics, you could also layer replay detection.
-This means, that if you ever see the same refresh token used more than once, you could revoke all access to the client/user combination.
+This means that if you ever see the same refresh token used more than once, you could revoke all access to the client/user combination.
 Again – same caveat applies – while increasing the security, this might result in false positives.

 See the [reference]({{< ref "/reference/services/refresh_token_service" >}}) section for more customization of the refresh token service.